Aggrandisement

 A thousand lives beneath my skin.

-#france #let'shelpaprincess #mountains #paris #part of my origins #portugal #travel #wine adventure architecture art author Blog & Travelling bloganuary bloganuary-2024-02 Buleria dailyprompt dailyprompt-1805 dailyprompt-2026 Dancinggiglio England Flamenco health Holamundo italy martinete motivation Mountains nature notebooks Part of my origins poem poetry Science seguiriya taranto The guitar is like a woman Traditions travel travelling wedding woman writing
+#france #let'shelpaprincess #mountains #paris #part of my origins #portugal #travel #wine adventure architecture art author Blog & Travelling bloganuary bloganuary-2024-02 Buleria dailyprompt dailyprompt-1805 dailyprompt-2026 dance Dancinggiglio England Flamenco fusion health Holamundo italy martinete motivation Mountains nature notebooks Part of my origins poem poetry Science seguiriya taranto The guitar is like a woman Traditions travel travelling wedding woman writing

 Published by Gigliola